Also known as melanocytic naevi

 You should self-examine your skin at least every 3 to 4 months for moles that are new, growing or changing and report any significant changes to your doctor or dermatologist.
 It is important to avoid excessive sun exposure and protect your skin from the sun by wearing tightly woven longer sleeved clothing, broad brimmed hats and sunglasses and applying sunscreens regularly.

-This information has been written by Associate Professor John Kelly and Dr Yan Pan
+This information has been written by A/Prof John Kelly and Dr Yan Pan